-In FY 2003, The Authority's adult literacy program, WASA READS, comprised nine (9) employees.
+In FY 2003, the Authority's adult literacy program, WASA READS, comprised 9 employees.
 After an initial assessment to determine their literacy levels, the employees began to work on word and sound recognition and practical math applications.
-The employees also learned basic computer operations through the use of the Transformer.
-The Transformer is a mobile classroom that is available through the DC Board of Education.
+The employees also learned basic computer operations through the use of the Transformer, a mobile classroom that is available through the DC Board of Education.
 The Transformer contains state-of-the art computers with software that is designed to improve literacy.

-After six (6) months of training, employees in the program began to focus on enhancing spelling and writing skills.
+After 6 months of training, employees in the program began to focus on enhancing spelling and writing skills.
 Employees practiced word recognition and phonetic word structure by working with computer teaching aids, dictionaries and actual work products.
 The employees also focused on reading comprehension and math using real-time applications that include tax preparation forms, performance evaluations and WASA's new benefits open enrollment materials.

 The WASA READS program was recognized by several agencies that specialize in adult literacy programs.
-The Director of Literacy Volunteers of America, the Director of Academy of Hope and a representative from The State Literacy Agency audited classes to benchmark adult literacy instruction in the public sector with programs offered in an academic environment.
+The Director of Literacy Volunteers of America, the Director of Academy of Hope and a representative from the State Literacy Agency audited classes to benchmark adult literacy instruction in the public sector with programs offered in an academic environment.

 The Authority remains committed to ensuring that all levels of leadership fulfill their responsibilities with integrity and adhere to ethical standards when handling procurements.
 First-line supervisors and other employees with small procurement and purchase card responsibility attended full-day classes on ethics that provided guidance on how to handle ethical dilemmas and conflicting values.
 This class was similar to the one offered in September 2002 for managers and other employees with large procurement responsibility.
-Forty-eight (48) employees attended the classes that were facilitated by both in-house employees and consultants.
+The classes that were facilitated by both in-house employees and consultants were attended by 48 employees.